-I work with multiple organisations on topics around technology, digital, data and artificial intelligence and tend to do a mix of technically-savvy policy and policy-savvy technology delivery.
-Some people call me a technologist, others a policy wonk, others a “Peter-of-some-trades”.
+I work with multiple organisations on topics around technology, digital, data and artificial intelligence and do a mix of technically-savvy policy and policy-savvy technology delivery.
+Some people call me a technologist, a policy wonk, or a “Peter-of-some-trades”.
+Others blame me for seagulls being blocked from Google Meet calls.

 I like to work in teams, think about systems, ask questions, have opinions, and get useful stuff done.
-I like to work with multiple organisations simultaneously.
-I am motivated by reducing the harm caused by technology and trying to make it benefit everyone.
-I care a lot more about people than I do about technology.
+I enjoy working on multiple problems simultaneously and am motivated by reducing the harm caused by technology and trying to make it benefit everyone.

-If you want to work with me then there are several ways to get in touch.
-Try peterkwells@gmail.com, peterkwells@protonmail.com, mastodon, twitter or even linkedin.
+If you want to work together or talk then there are several ways to get in contact.
+Try emailing on peterkwells@gmail.com, peterkwells@protonmail.com, or messaging me on bluesky or even linkedin.

 Background